RedDotRocket/akta/README.md

 ### What Just Happened?

 The scenario is that there are three actors: an Issuer (IA), AgentBob (AB), and AgentCharlie (AC).

 Each actor has a Decentralized Identifier (DID).
 The demo uses `did:key` for simplicity, but Akta supports various DID methods.
 I did think of creating a `did:agent`, would be a fun idea, but I didn't have time to implement it.

 The skills are aroua mocked Google Maps API, where Agent Bob is granted the ability to generate maps, alongside a capability to delegate that map generation to Agent Charlie.
 I originally planned of having a scenario where two humans wanted to meet, but prefered to keep their locations private, so they Alice delegrates the map generation to Bob, who can then generate a map of the region they ask for and pass it to Chairlie, who can then use it to compute a rendezvous point.
-This where the w3c "Verifiable Presentation" could be interesting [https://www.w3.org/TR/vc-data-model-2.0/#verifiable-presentations], but I didn't have time to implement that yet!
-The same holds for Zero Knowledge Proofs [https://www.w3.org/TR/vc-data-model-2.0/#zero-knowledge-proofs].
+This where the w3c ["Verifiable Presentation"]([https://www.w3.org/TR/vc-data-model-2.0/#verifiable-presentations]) could be interesting , but I didn't have time to implement that yet!
+The same holds for [Zero Knowledge Proofs](https://www.w3.org/TR/vc-data-model-2.0/#zero-knowledge-proofs)

 Side note: I freaking love all this DID stuff, its super cool.
 It's a shame its not too popular, [opinion] and it likely won't be while everything resolves around catering